openlegend/core-rules/core/SRD.md

 characters.
 Feats allow you to customize your character, granting him the ability to accomplish specific actions exceptionally well.

 For example, two different characters who specialize in melee combat might both start with a Might score of 5.
 However, one character is a swashbuckling pirate, so they takes the *Combat Momentum* feat to allow them to move deftly from one foe to the next like a whirling dervish.
-The other, a battle-scarred berserker, takes [*Berserker*](#berserker) so that they can fly into a frenzied rage in order to decimate their foes.
+The other, a battle-scarred berserker, takes [*Battle Trance*](#battle-trance) so that they can fly into a frenzied rage in order to decimate their foes.

 ### Choose your feats